International Payroll (Initial Setup and Ongoing)

 Don’t underestimate the complexity of international payroll compliance.
 Variations in taxes, employment contract requirements, minimum wages, annual leave, paid sick leave, social services and health and pension contribution are just a few of the considerations.
 The region, industry and relationship between your country and the expansion territory can all affect payroll.

 As an example, tax rates vary greatly from country to country.
-Your business may also be affected by a tax treaty with the foreign country.
+Your business may also be affected by a tax treaty with a foreign country.
 The U.S. currently has over seventy tax treaties with foreign nations.

 Under U.S. treaties, residents earning income in a foreign country may be eligible for a reduced rate.
 In some cases they may be exempt from U.S. income taxes on certain forms of income.
 However, these reduced rates and exemptions vary among countries, income source and the residency status of the worker.
 Reporting requirements also vary.